coolyjg/rukos/doc/build.md

     --target-dir $(CURDIR)/target \
     --features "$(features-y)" \
     ```
-    Note that the -Zbuild-std option is mentioned here, indicating the replacement of the standard library for the application and the use of libraries provided by Rukos.
+    Note that the -Zbuild-std option is mentioned here, indicating the replacement of the standard library for the application and the use of libraries provided by Ruxos.

     - Therefore, to summarize: choose conditions in Makefile and select the corresponding app directory for conditional compilation in `cargo.mk`.
-- Next, describe how Rukos run:
+- Next, describe how Ruxos run:
     - Firstly, examining the Makefile reveals that in addition to building, running an application also requires `justrun`.
     - Following this, it was found that the `qemu.mk` file would call run_qemu.
 Similar to the build process, the execution process would also use conditional selection and run.
-    - At runtime, Rukos first performs some boot operations, such as executing in the riscv64 environment:
+    - At runtime, Ruxos first performs some boot operations, such as executing in the riscv64 environment:
     ```rust
     #[naked]
     #[no_mangle]